mendix/docs/content/ats/howtos/ht-version-2/getting-started-2.md

 {{% alert type="info" %}}

 Only the App admin and SCRUM master have the rights to edit the settings.
-You set the roles in sprintr.
+You set the roles in the Developer Portal.

 {{% /alert %}}